 Transactions denominated in foreign currencies are recorded at the actual exchange rate at the date of the transaction.
-Monetary assets denominated in foreign currencies at the year end are reported at fair value by using the rate of exchange prevailing at the year end.
-The currencies to which the Company was exposed were Australian Dollars, Canadian Dollars, Singapore Dollars, Swiss Francs and US Dollars.
+Monetary assets denominated in foreign currencies at the year end are translated by using the rate of exchange prevailing at the balance sheet date.
+The currencies to which the Company was exposed during the year to 30 April 2016 were Canadian Dollars, Singapore Dollars, Swiss Francs and US Dollars.
 The exchange rates applying against Sterling at 30 April were as follows:

-2015 2014
+2016 2015

-Australian Dollar 1.9412 1.8153

-Canadian Dollar 1.8534 1.8486
+Canadian Dollar 1.8338 1.8534

-Singapore Dollar 2.0307 2.1147
+Singapore Dollar 1.9631 2.0307

-Swiss Franc 1.4310 1.4854
+Swiss Franc 1.4019 1.4310

-US Dollar 1.5349 1.6870
+US Dollar 1.4611 1.5349

-Forward currency contracts are classified as investments held at fair value through profit or loss and are reported at fair value at the year end by using the rates of exchange prevailing at the year end.
-The forward rate of exchange of US Dollars to Sterling at 30 April 2015 was 1.53437 (2014: 1.68636).
+Forward currency contracts are classified as investments held at fair value through profit or loss and are reported at fair value at the year end by using the forward rate of exchange prevailing at the year end.
+The forward rate of exchange of US Dollars to Sterling at 30 April 2016 was 1.46134 (2015: 1.53437).
 Any gain or loss arising from a movement in exchange rates subsequent to the date of the transaction is included as an exchange gain or loss in the income statement as a revenue or capital item depending on the nature of the gain or loss.